James, a bond-servant of God and of the Lord Jesus Christ,

-(b) Enticed by his own lust.
+(d) Enticed by his own lust.
 Your desires cannot tempt me and my desires cannot tempt you.
-The battleground for sin is within our own minds and bodies (see entry for Rom.
-7:24).
+When we fall into sin, we can’t blame anyone but ourselves and our own desires.

 Then when lust has conceived, it gives birth to sin; and when sin is accomplished, it brings forth death.

 (a) Gives birth to sin.
 Sin doesn’t spring out of thin air but is conceived and birthed within.
 The best way to avoid giving birth to sin is not to get pregnant in the first place.
 When your flesh remembers old desires that you once had, remind yourself that you are a new creation with new desires (2 Cor.
 5:17).
 Reckon yourself dead to sin and alive to God in Christ (Rom.
 6:11).
 Remind yourself that you are done with that inferior way of life (Gal.
 5:24, 1 Pet.
 1:14), and you are righteous in him (2 Cor.
 5:21).

 (b) It brings forth death.
 Sin comes with a price tag (Rom.
 6:23).

 When we sow to the flesh we reap destruction.
 Cheat on your spouse and you may destroy your marriage.
 Cheat your suppliers and you may destroy your business.
 These consequences are entirely self-inflicted and have nothing to do with divine punishment.

 While sin may destroy you and everything you love, it will never cause God to kick you out of his family.
 Since you were not qualified by your good works, you cannot be disqualified by your bad works.
 The Holy Spirit within you is God’s pledge or guarantee that he will bring to completion the good work he has begun in you (2 Cor.
 1:22, Php.
 1:6).